 For more information, please visit: https://www.canada.ca/en/canadian-heritage/services/exporting-creative-industries/frankfurt-book-fair.html

 With some 300,000 visitors and 10,000 media representatives attending each year, the Frankfurt Book Fair is the largest gathering of book-industry professionals in the world.
-At every edition, each October, a country invited to be Guest of Honour presents its literature, culture, and history.

 Each year, the Frankfurt Book Fair (FBM) honours a country, whose literature and culture are celebrated throughout the Fair itself, in October, and in the months leading up to the FBM.
 Activities and cultural events featuring the Guest of Honour (GoH) country, or region, are also planned for Frankfurt and elsewhere in Germany in the preceding year.
 The GoH also curates a wide variety of literary events; art and cultural exhibitions; and music, dance, theatre, and film programs to showcase the talent and diversity of its creators.

 For information on the Guest of Honour Program, including Norway’s upcoming program for 2019, please visit: https://www.buchmesse.de/en/visit/private-visitors/guest-honour